-Billy Graham preaches at his final Crusade in New York, New York.
-242,000 attend.
+Billy Graham preaches at his final Crusade, in New York, New York.
+More than 240,000 people attend.

 September 1949

 Greater Los Angeles Crusade catches the attention of newspaper magnate William Randolph Hearst.
 The resulting national and international news coverage launches Billy Graham into prominence.